observablehq/framework/docs/getting-started.md

 yarn deploy
 ```

-Once done, the command will print the URL where you can find your project.
+Once done, the command will print the URL where you can view your project on the Observable Cloud.
 It will follow the pattern, `https://observablehq.com/@<workspace>/<project-slug>`.